What's the latest on COVID19?

-In response to COVID-19, our team is continuing to monitor the latest UK government guidance to ensure we are up to speed on the latest and most appropriate biosafety measures.
+As the COVID-19 landscape improves, our team is continuing to monitor the latest UK government guidance to ensure we are up to speed on the current and appropriate biosafety measures.
 We are working with the UK’s Department for Digital, Culture, Media & Sports (DCMS) via the Association of Event Organisers (AEO) which means we will have a direct feed of the latest requirements and updates.

 Clarion Events has collaborated on drafting the All Secure Standard; a standardised approach to biosecurity adopted across the UK events industry and ratified by the UK government.

-We aim to prevent the transmission of COVID-19 by following the 4-cornerstones detailed in the All Secure Standard:
+We aim to prevent the transmission of COVID-19 by following the 4-cornerstone framework detailed in the All Secure Standard:

 Risk Assessment – We will assess the prevalence of COVID-19 via the recommended Government Guidance alert levels before assessing each element of the event and implementing appropriate measures to eliminate or reduce the likelihood of transmission.

-Entry Control – By moving to an admission control model where attendees will be asked to demonstrate a full vaccination record, recent negative test result or recent recovery certificate (unless exempt) we are able to reduce the likelihood of the virus being present at the show.
+Entry Control – When attending ICE London you may be asked to demonstrate a full vaccination record or recent negative test result taken within the past 48 hours (unless exempt).
+This allows us to reduce the likelihood of the virus being present at the show.

-Cleaning, Hygiene & Ventilation – A more regular and deep cleaning regime coupled the provision of sanitising stations, ensuring adequate ventilation and encouraging PPE (personal protection equipment) where appropriate means we reduce the likelihood of the virus being spread.
+Cleaning, Hygiene & Ventilation – A more regular and deep cleaning regime, the provision of sanitising stations, ensuring adequate ventilation and the wearing of PPE (personal protection equipment) where appropriate means we reduce the likelihood of the virus being spread.